Skip to Main Content

 Can you handle period productions?

-Yes, our costume designers specialize in period work covering pre-Incan, Incan imperial, Spanish colonial, viceroyalty, and independence eras.
-We work with Cusco's traditional weavers and source authentic Andean textiles and alpaca fibers for period productions.
+Yes.
+Our costume designers specialize in period work across the pre-Incan, Incan imperial, Spanish colonial, viceroyalty, and independence eras.
+We partner with Cusco's traditional weavers and source genuine Andean textiles and alpaca fibers for period shoots.

 How do you handle background costumes?